 The Best Dental Floss Types For You

 Earlier, we talked about how to floss your teeth.
-Now we will get into the nitty-gritty about choosing dental floss types.
-Not all mouths are the same and what works for some definitely won’t work for everyone.
+Now we will get into the nitty-gritty about choosing the best dental floss types.
+Not all mouths are the same and what works for some people definitely won’t work for everyone.
 With so many dental floss types to choose from, making an informed decision can seem like a daunting task.
 We’re here to help.
-If you’ve ever wondered what dental floss to use, this is for you.
+If you’ve ever wondered what dental floss to use, this guide is for you.

 Waxed Dental Floss